 On June 3, 2021, Florida Governor Ron DeSantis took a major step forward in protecting vital natural resources within Biscayne Bay through the creation of the Biscayne Bay Commission.

-While Biscayne Bay is protected in its entirety by either a national park or state aquatic preserve, it faces global, regional and local stressors, including sea level rise, impaired water quality, habitat loss, and human activity that conflicts with resource protection.
-The governor supports direct action to address these issues.
+While Biscayne Bay is protected in its entirety by either a national park or state aquatic preserve, it faces global, regional and local stressors, including sea level rise, impaired water quality, habitat loss and human activity that conflicts with resource protection.

-The Biscayne Bay Commission will monitor the strategic plan and create an associated financial plan to fund its priorities in partnership with local agencies.
+As required by statute, the Biscayne Bay Commission developed a strategic plan and compiled an associated financial plan in partnership with local agencies.